Hylomorphism: Living bodies

 Some scholars have pointed out a problem facing Aristotle's theory of soul-body hylomorphism.
-They argue that a living thing's matter is its body and the body needs a soul in order to be alive.
+According to Aristotle, a living thing's matter is its body, which needs a soul in order to be alive.
 Similarly, a bronze sphere's matter is bronze, which needs roundness in order to be a sphere.
 Now, bronze remains the same bronze after ceasing to be a sphere.
 Therefore, it seems that a body should remain the same body after death.

-Bronze however is not alive and changing its shape does not involve a substantial change.
-Moreover, Aristotle explicitly denies that a body remains a body after death.
-A corpse is only equivocally a body because Aristotle states that a body that has lost its soul is no longer potentially alive.
-To lose the potentiality of life is to be a corpse.
-Living bodies are thus a composite of soul and matter: the body lives insofar as its soul is actualizing its matter.
-The body and soul are not two distinct things but as one substance.
-That is why Aristotle defines the body as having life potentially and the substantial form as the potential body's life source.
-Aristotelians need to take care not to use the word "body" equivocally to refer to both living things and corpses.
+However, Aristotle implies that a body is no longer the same body after death.
+Moreover, Aristotle says that a body that has lost its soul is no longer potentially alive.
+But if a living thing's matter is its body, then that body should be potentially alive by definition.

-The soul as the body's substantial form enables personal identity to persist over time.
-Consider the fact that a living body is constantly replacing old matter with new.
+One approach to resolving this problem relies on the fact that a living body is constantly replacing old matter with new.
 A five-year-old body consists of different matter than does the same person's seventy-year-old body.
 If the five-year-old body and the seventy-year-old body consist of different matter, then what makes them the same body?
-The answer is that the same soul has been animating matter into that person's body.
+The answer is presumably the soul.
 Because the five-year-old and the seventy-year-old bodies share a soul—that is, the person's life—we can identify them both as the body.
 Apart from the soul, we cannot identify what collection of matter is the body.
 Therefore, a person's body is no longer that person's body after it dies.

+Another approach to resolving the problem relies on a distinction between "proximate" and "non-proximate" matter.
+When Aristotle says that the body is matter for a living thing, he may be using the word "body" to refer to the matter that makes up the fully organized body, rather than the fully organized body itself.
+Unlike the fully organized body, this "body" remains the same thing even after death.
+In contrast, when he says that the body is no longer the same after its death, he is using the word "body" to refer to the fully organized body.